Foodbuzz

 3. Grind the idli rice to a fine paste adding sufficient water.
 Reserve 3 tbsp of this batter, now add in the tender coconut flesh ( or grated coconut / coconut milk) and the sugar-yeast mixture and grind again to a very fine paste.

-4. Heat a pan and add the 3 tbsp reserved batter or 3 tbsp rice flour (pacha aripodi mixed in around 1 cup water) and stir it for a few minutes (pavu kachuka or kappi kachuka) until you get a thick paste.
+4. In a pan, combine 3 tbsp reserved batter with 1 cup water ( or 3 tbsp rice flour /pacha aripodi mixed in around 1 cup water) and cook for a few minutes (pavu kachuka or kappi kachuka) until thick.
 This is done to make extra soft appams.
 Leave aside to cool.
 When it is completely cooled, mix it well with the batter.
-Allow it to ferment in a warm place ( You can keep it inside your oven after heating it for 20 - 30 seconds or leave the oven light on) for at least 6 - 8 hrs.
+Allow it to ferment in a warm place ( You can keep it inside your oven after heating it for 20 – 30 seconds or leave the oven light on) for at least 6 – 8 hrs.
 Remember to transfer the batter to a large container otherwise it may overflow.
 When fermented, the batter will almost rise double.
 If the yeast is of good quality, fermentation might take place in lesser time.
 Before making appams, add little salt and check for sugar.
 If it is thick, dilute it by adding milk or coconut milk.
 We need a loose batter .

 5. Make palappams using appachatti.